shikhorroy/social-media/README.md

 release/version_0.1

 If you want you can take a pull into your tomcat and just run your tomcat server.

 I have test my application in apache-tomcat-8.5.38

+Prerequisits: keep a schema in your mysql db named: app